RADA Electronic Industries (NASDAQ:RADA) Downgraded to Hold at Zacks Investment Research

-Zacks Investment Research cut shares of RADA Electronic Industries (NASDAQ:RADA) from a buy rating to a hold rating in a research report released on Saturday morning, Zacks.com reports.
+Zacks Investment Research cut shares of RADA Electronic Industries (NASDAQ:RADA) from a buy rating to a hold rating in a report issued on Friday morning, Zacks.com reports.

 According to Zacks, “RADA Electronic Industries Ltd. is an Israel based company involved in the military and commercial aerospace industries.
 The Company specializes in Avionics systems Digital Video Recorders, Ground Debriefing Stations, Stores Management Systems, Flight Data Recorders, Inertial Navigation Systems, Trainers Upgrades, Avionics systems for the UAV market, and Electro optic cameras for airplanes and armored vehicles. “

-Several other research analysts have also weighed in on RADA.
-Canaccord Genuity reaffirmed a buy rating and issued a $12.00 target price on shares of RADA Electronic Industries in a research report on Tuesday, January 5th.
-Alliance Global Partners boosted their price target on RADA Electronic Industries from $12.00 to $13.00 and gave the stock a buy rating in a research report on Monday, December 21st.
-Finally, TheStreet raised shares of RADA Electronic Industries from a c rating to a b- rating in a research report on Friday, November 13th.
+A number of other research analysts also recently issued reports on the company.
+Canaccord Genuity reiterated a buy rating and set a $12.00 price objective on shares of RADA Electronic Industries in a research note on Wednesday.
+TheStreet upgraded RADA Electronic Industries from a c rating to a b- rating in a research note on Friday, November 13th.
+Finally, Alliance Global Partners boosted their price target on RADA Electronic Industries from $12.00 to $13.00 and gave the stock a buy rating in a report on Monday, December 21st.

 RADA Electronic Industries (NASDAQ:RADA) last announced its quarterly earnings data on Tuesday, November 10th.
-The aerospace company reported $0.05 EPS for the quarter, beating the Zacks’ consensus estimate of $0.02 by $0.03.
-RADA Electronic Industries had a positive return on equity of 0.02% and a negative net margin of 0.18%.
-The business had revenue of $20.36 million during the quarter.
-On average, equities research analysts anticipate that RADA Electronic Industries will post 0.12 EPS for the current fiscal year.
+The aerospace company reported $0.05 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.02 by $0.03.
+The company had revenue of $20.36 million during the quarter.
+RADA Electronic Industries had a return on equity of 4.66% and a net margin of 4.02%.
+On average, research analysts predict that RADA Electronic Industries will post 0.17 EPS for the current year.

 About RADA Electronic Industries